agda/agda/doc/user-manual/language/copatterns.lagda.rst

 Copatterns
 **********

-If you are looking for information on how to use copatterns with coinductive records please go to the section on :ref:`coinduction <coinduction>`.
+.. note:: If you are looking for information on how to use copatterns with coinductive records please go to the section on :ref:`coinduction <coinduction>`.
    Now consider the following record:

 ::